By Øystein Overrein

 To see the king of the Arctic probably tops the wish list for tourists visiting Svalbard.
 Once heavily hunted, the polar bear was protected by law in 1973.
 Through a joint Norwegian–Russian effort, the common population of Svalbard and Franz Josef Land – including the drift ice area – was estimated in 2004 to nearly 3000 animals.
 Polar bears may appear anywhere in Svalbard, but in summer they are most often seen in the north-western and northern parts of Spitsbergen, on the east coast and on Nordaustlandet and the surrounding islands.
 In summer, they can often be spotted in front of glaciers, where seals haul-out.
 The polar bears are strongly tied to the sea and sea ice, and they are proficient swimmers.
 In 2005, scientists documented (with the aid of a satellite transmitter) a swimming female bear crossing the fjord of Storfjorden in 24 hours.
 The distance is about 70 km.
 Polar bears often follow the ice edge northwards in summer.
 Some individuals have a different strategy, staying on land and starving through summer, unless they go for birds’ eggs and chicks or are lucky to find a stranded whale carcass.
 Such incidents can bring together several polar bears.
 Do remember that it is prohibited to follow, seek out or lure polar bears.
 This great predator has little respect for humans and dangerous situations can easily arise if people get too close.
 Almost every year a polar bear is killed in Svalbard after confrontations with humans or because of safety perspective in the settlements.
 Observing polar bears safely from the deck of a large boat is highly recommended over a close meeting on land or in a small vessel.
 Females with first-year cubs are extra shy and vulnerable.
 Keep a distance, whether meetings occur on land or on ice.

 Svalbard and Franz Josef Land have a common walrus population.
 The walrus was protected in 1952, at a time when the Svalbard population was down to a few hundred animals.
-Estimates of the Svalbard population indicated in 2006 an approximate number of 2500 animals, predominantly males, but an increasing number of females with calves in the east.
+Estimates of the Svalbard population indicated in 2006 an approximate number of 2500 animals, in 2012 the population was estimated to be 3900.
+The population is predominantly males, but an increasing number of females with calves in the east.
 Walruses are social animals and are often seen in groups when searching for mussels on the sea floor and when resting on land or during moulting.
 They prefer lying on ice-floes or fast ice, if possible.

 On land, walruses may seem undisturbed by the presence of people, and groups of males are more robust in this sense than females with calves.
 Anyway, one should never closely approach groups of walruses at their haul-out sites.
 Be aware that the walrus is a good swimmer and may attack zodiacs and kayaks at sea.